lewis-weinberger/website/about.md

 I originally studied Physics at university, completing a PhD in Astrophysics in 2020 at the University of Cambridge's
 [Institute of Astronomy](https://www.ast.cam.ac.uk/).
-My research focused on the inter-galactic medium (IGM) — the stuff *in-between* galaxies — in particular how this medium evolved alongside galaxies in the early Universe.
+My research focused on the inter-galactic medium (IGM, the stuff *in-between* galaxies), in particular how this medium evolved alongside galaxies in the early universe.
 A lot of this work required High Performance Computing (HPC), running calculations on [supercomputers](https://www.hpc.cam.ac.uk/).